Composing and/or altering your academic programme

 • Reimbursement of the variable part of the tuition fees

-• First enrollment of the course will be annulled, so you can take this course again in the future without any consequences for the study progress measures.
+• First enrollment of the course will be annulled, so you can take this course again in the future without any consequences for the 'two enrollments rule' - study progress measures.

 • Meeting prerequisites of courses.
 Check the prerequisites/sequentiality by clicking on each required course in the study guide.